mjoyceGR/MESA2HYDRO/README.md

 for the most recent version.

-Pip sometimes has issues with healpy and cython, both of which are required.
-You can install these separately via

-	sudo apt-get install cython

-or equivalent, BEFORE running pip install, or avoid this all together by downloading the package tarball and setting it up manually.

-If you have installed the package via pip, pip will place the MESA2HYDRO home directory with other Python packages, most likely somewhere like

-	/usr/share/bin/python2.7/

-If you've failed to specify pip2 and have later versions of Python installed, it may end up somewhere like
+If you've failed to specify pip3 and have other versions of Python installed, the package may end up somewhere unexpected.

-	~/anaconda/lib/python3.5/site-packages/

 You can locate the package by typing

 	pip show MESA2HYDRO

-You may want to copy or move the entire MESA2HYDRO root directory somewhere where it is easier to work out of it directly
+You may want to copy or move the entire MESA2HYDRO root directory somewhere where it is easier to work out of directly

 	mv MESA2HYDRO/ /home/your_name/